Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Introduction

 In this work, we obtain sharp conditions for the appearance of local bifurcation branches from $(\rho_\infty^\kappa, \kappa)$ based on the Fourier modes of the connectivity kernel $W$ for both \eqref{eqn:2} and \eqref{eq:4PDE}.
 Our main result, stated in Main Theorem \ref{thm:mainmain}, shows that for any value of $\kappa$ such that there exists a unique Fourier mode $k^*$ of $W$ with

 leads to a local bifurcation branch of spatially in-homogeneous stationary solutions to \eqref{eqn:2}.
 This result is illustrated in Fig. \ref{fig:intro-illustration} for a particular choice of the parameters in the model, see Section 5 for more details.
-We will show in Section 2 that $h(\bar \rho_\infty^\kappa, \kappa)$, the right hand side of \eqref{eq:branchintro}, coincides with the right hand side of \eqref{eq:linearstabilitycondintro}.
+We will show in Section 2 that $q(\bar \rho_\infty^\kappa, \kappa)$, the right hand side of \eqref{eq:branchintro}, coincides with the right hand side of \eqref{eq:linearstabilitycondintro}.
 As a byproduct, Main Theorem \ref{thm:mainmain} shows that the linear asymptotic stability condition \eqref{eq:linearstabilitycondintro} is sharp under suitable assumptions for a large family of connectivity functions $W$.
+In particular, we only require that the connectivity kernel $W$ is coordinate-wise even as opposed to the common assumption of a radially symmetric kernel in neural field models.
+The study of kernels being less symmetric is relevant from a neuroscience perspective as connections between neurons can deteriorate, or be locally disturbed by activity outside the network.

 Analogous results with a slightly different condition than \eqref{eq:branchintro}, involving the shifts $r^\beta$, hold for \eqref{eq:4PDE}, see Section 4.
 More precisely, we show that a rigorous study of the bifurcations of the one component model \eqref{eqn:2} is sufficient to understand the bifurcations of the four component model \eqref{eq:4PDE}, and that the conditions leading to bifurcations for \eqref{eq:4PDE} are a simple modification of the conditions for \eqref{eqn:2}.